KvngTozin/Car-sales-analysis/README.md

-# 🚗 Car Sales Performance Analysis - A Data Analysis project
+# 🚗 Car Sales Performance Analysis - A Data Analysis Project

 ## 📊 Project Overview
 This project provides an in-depth analysis of car sales performance across multiple regions, with the goal of identifying top-performing car categories, high-value customers, and countries driving the most revenue.